Nashville Criminal Lawyer

 Matt Stephens is a native of Nashville and a graduate of the University of Tennessee where he studied political science.
 After completing his undergraduate work, he entered law school at Samford University where he was an active member of the school’s nationally recognized mock trial program.

 Matt is a trial attorney with a focus in the areas of Title IX defense, criminal defense, asset forfeiture, and DUI.
-He has worked exclusively in litigation, first as a civil defense attorney and later as a criminal attorney.
+He has worked exclusively in litigation providing representation in both civil and criminal courts.
 His career in criminal law began at the District Attorney’s Office in Nashville.
 Shortly after joining the office he was promoted to the Vehicular Crimes Unit where he handled DUIs, vehicular assaults, and vehicular homicides.
-He later served as counsel to and prosecutor for a specialized drug unit which covered four middle Tennessee counties.
+He later served as counsel to and prosecutor for a specialized drug unit which covered five middle Tennessee counties.
 In that capacity he prosecuted all levels of felony drug offenses.
 Eventually Matt moved on to serve as one of two statewide special prosecutors at the Tennessee District Attorneys General Conference, where he had the opportunity to litigate in each of the three grand divisions of Tennessee.
 Matt has experience in a wide range of criminal matters including violent crimes, sex crimes, property crimes, drug crimes and white collar crimes.

 While working as a prosecutor, Matt had the opportunity to assist with the training of law enforcement and other Tennessee prosecutors.
-His time in criminal prosecution provided him with valuable experience which has been a significant asset to him as a Nashville Criminal Lawyer.
+His time in criminal prosecution provided him with valuable courtroom experience which has been a significant asset to him as a Nashville Criminal Lawyer.
 He enjoys trying cases before juries and takes pleasure in protecting the interests of individuals.